 A success in litter reduction

-South Australia leads the nation in the recovery, recycling and litter reduction of beverage containers with a current, overall return rate of 77.5% in 2021–22.
+South Australia continues strong recovery, recycling and litter reduction of beverage containers with a current, overall return rate of 76% in 2022–23.

 The EPA uses the term 'return rate' to determine how the container deposit scheme is performing.
 Return rates are calculated based on industry data on the number of eligible beverage containers sold in South Australia, against the number of those containers returned for a refund.
 This data is provided to the EPA according to beverage container material types.